-The Student Assembly is composed of proportional representation elected from each college and one representative elected from each of the following: Council.
-Intercooperative Interfraternity Council.
-Panhellenic Council, National PanHellenic Council, Off-Campus Council, Residence Halls Association, University Apartments Residence Council, Black Student Alliance, Cultural de las Razas Unidas, North American Indian Student Association, Asian Pacific American Student Association, Alliance of Lesbian-Bi-Gay Students, Women's Council, and Council of Students with Disabilities.
+The Student Assembly is composed of proportional representation elected from each college and one representative elected from each of the following: Intercooperative Council.
+Interfraternity Council.
+Panhellenic Council, National PanHellenic Council.
+Off-Campus Council, Residence Halls Association, University Apartments Residence Council, Black Student Alliance, Cultural de las Razas Unidas, North American Indian Student Association, Asian Pacific American Student Association, Alliance of Lesbian-Bi-Gay Students, Women's Council, and Council of Students with Disabilities.
 The Student Assembly Chairperson acts as the official spokesperson of the Student Assembly to the University administration and other outside bodies.

 The Student Assembly represents students on student life related issues, provides a forum for discussion for these issues and approves appointments of undergraduates to various University Committees.
-Contact: 333 and 335 Student Services, 355-8266.
+Contact: 334 and 308 Student Services, 355-8266.

-The Executive Staff, directed by the External Vice Chairperson, handles issues dealing with three areas.
+The Executive Staff, directed by the Vice Chairperson for External Affairs, handles issues dealing with three areas.
 Staff may be contacted in 308 Student Services, 355-8266.